Caesar (band): Early days

 In 1994 Roald van Oosten and Marit de Loos thought of starting a band together.
 Later that year Van Oosten met Sem Bakker.
 They discussed the idea that De Loos and Van Oosten have and Bakker agreed to join on bass.
-The fact that Bakker didn't play bass yet was seemingly not a problem.
-Thus Caesar's line up was complete.
-After a mere month of playing together the trio released their first demo.
+After a month of playing together the trio released their first demo.

 The following year three more demos followed.
 The band was swiftly improving and Excelsior Recordings (then still known as (Nothing sucks like) Electrolux) noticed.
 It is for this label that the band recorded its first single Goodbye To Barruschna, it was released on vinyl in the fall of 1995.

 Clean

 Caesar's debut album Clean, was released in May 1996.
 It was the first official album release of the Excelsior Recordings label.
 Upon its release in June, Clean was received enthusiastically by the press, even appearing in the Moordlijst, the chart of music magazine OOR.
-The positive response towards the album translates into a slot at the Lowlands festival in August.

-Caesar also played alongside Daryll-Ann on a tour in the Netherlands.
-The tour was a great success as audience turn-outs were consistently strong.
-The band also played other select dates with label mates Johan, Benjamin B and Scram C Baby.